-Mary Kathleen Joint Venture (CYU 80%/ GSE 20%)
+Mary Kathleen Joint Venture (CYU 100% subject to 1.5% Goldsearch NSR)

-On 25 August 2009, CYU entered into a Farm-in and Joint Venture Agreement with Goldsearch Limited (GSE) to explore their Mary Kathleen Project (later renamed Mary Kathleen Joint Venture Project) comprising the three granted EPMs 14019, 14022 and 15257 covering an area considered prospective for copper, gold, uranium and rare earth elements mineralisation within the Mount Isa Inlier of northwest Queensland.
+On 25 August 2009, CYU entered into a Farm-in and Joint Venture Agreement with Goldsearch Limited (GSE) to explore their Mary Kathleen Project (later renamed Mary Kathleen Joint Venture Project) comprising the granted EPMs 14019 and 14022 covering an area considered prospective for copper, gold, uranium and rare earth elements mineralisation within the Mount Isa Inlier of northwest Queensland.
 In June 2011 CYU advised GSE that it had met all its expenditure commitments of A\$1.5M to earn a 70% equity.
-A 70:30 joint venture between CYU and GSE was then incorporated to continue exploration.
+A 70:30 unincorporated joint venture between CYU and GSE was then used to continue exploration.
 In June 2014, GSE elected to dilute its joint venture participating interest by 10%, thereby adjusting the ownership structure to 80:20 as between CYU and GSE.
+Later in 2014, GSE advised the ASX in the latter part of 2014 of its intention to pursue a significant acquisition opportunity outside of the mining sector.
+As this activity is not consistent with mineral exploration in Mt Isa, GSE advised CYU of its intention to refrain from incurring any further expenditure in the Mary Kathleen Joint Venture, and has agreed with CYU to dilute its Joint Venture interest to a 1.75% net smelter royalty (NSR).
+Subject to that NSR, CYU will become the 100% holder of the tenure interests that fall within the Mary Kathleen JV portfolio namely, EPMs 14019, 14022 and 14467.
+EPM 14022 is the tenure where CYU's Elaine prospect is situated and EPM 14467 is the Mt Frosty prospect area.